 The AK-III is a more powerful tool and does require an air compressor to run but it isn't as noisy an option as you'd expect.
-While it does make a bit of noise, the sound concerns are really down to your choice of air compressor so make sure you investigate silent options.
+While it does make a bit of noise, the sound concerns are really down to your choice of air compressor so make sure you investigate silent oil-free options.

-Older models have handles made from coconut trees and you can identify parts made up from objects such as bottle caps.
+Earlier models have handles made from coconut trees and you can identify parts made up from objects such as bottle caps.
 More typically today newer models are developed in polished or painted steel and wood.

 Let us know if you’d like some and we will send you in the right direction.